bic-berkeley/psych-214-fall-2016/_sources/participate.txt

 #.
 How did you help organize the work that your team did?
 Give evidence from
    discussions on the github interface or other discussions we (your graders) have access to, where you can;
-#. in what other ways did you contribute to the team, in addition to the pull
+#.
+In what other ways did you contribute to the team, in addition to the pull
    requests you have used in the "pull requests" and "pull request review" sections below.
 For example, did you raise issues, or help others with the technical or neuroscience aspect of the work?
 Again, give evidence from